CytoidCommunity/Cytoid-wiki/docs/en/charting/tools/cylheim.md

 **Only** change the BPM when:

 - Changing Page size doesn't give you the result you wanted
-- When the song itself changes its' BPM
+- The song itself changes its' BPM

 :::